SRDEV120/skills-github-pages1/index.md

 ---
-title: Welcome to my blog
+title: My first blog - this should be fun
 ---

+Something productive
+Something more productive